 Coronavirus: working from home

-Much of this has been possible due to the fantastic efforts of our ICT team.
-Please continue to follow their advice around accessing technology from home, and please remember to let ICT know of any equipment you have taken home with you.
+Please continue to ICT advice around accessing technology from home, and please remember to let ICT know of any equipment you have taken home with you.

 Our ICT systems

 If you should have to work from home, please download this document for instructions on how to access work emails from your home/personal computer.

 - Please note the only supported browsers for this are Internet Explorer, Google Chrome and Microsoft Edge Chronium.